SkoolNotes/Taproot/2021BIO201/KBhBIO101Meiosis.md

 ![Pasted image 20210426220455.png](./Pasted image 20210426220455.png)

 ## Meiosis 2
 The 23 2-chromatid Chromasomes becomes seperated into two more cells each with 23 1-chromatids.
-This is more similar to a good-ol [[meitos]]
+This is more similar to a good-ol [[KBhBIO101Mitosis]].

 - **(P)rophase 2**: new spindles form, again! and the new haploids' nuclear envelope will start dissoving
-- **(P)
+- **(